mostafaibrahim18/gradient-eval-gate/README.md

 # Gradient Eval Gate

 Regression-test a [DigitalOcean Gradient](https://www.digitalocean.com/products/ai-platform) agent in CI.
-This repo runs your agent against a golden dataset through the Evaluations API on every pull request, and fails the build when the correctness score drops below a threshold you set.
+The agent's configuration lives in this repository, so a change to its prompt, model, or threshold is a pull request.
+On every pull request the workflow syncs that configuration to the platform, scores the agent against a golden dataset through the Evaluations API, and fails the build when the correctness score drops below a threshold you set.

+Because the configuration is version-controlled, the change that affects quality is the same change the gate evaluates.
 A silent agent regression becomes a red build, caught before it reaches a user.

 ## Architecture